-15 Ways Grocery Stores Make You Spend More
+15 Sneaky Ways Grocery Stores Make You Spend More

-Everyone has dealt with this scenario before: you’re supposed to take a quick trip to the grocery store and two hours later you come home with tons of grocery bags and hundreds of dollars gone from your bank account.
-It’s no mistake; grocery stores actually strategize gimmicks to make you spend more money.
-Instead of being another victim of supermarkets’ games, keep an eye out for these slick tactics and keep your money in your pocket.
-And before you hit the store, be sure to check out the 46 Best Supermarket Shopping Tips Ever to save cash and stay slim.
+Have you ever gone to the store with a simple list and found yourself leaving with way more food than you intended to buy—and a thinner wallet?
+It's no mistake; grocery stores actually strategize gimmicks to make you spend more money.
+Instead of being another victim of supermarkets' games, keep an eye out for these slick tactics and keep your money in your pocket.
+And before you hit the store, be sure to check out the 46 Best Supermarket Shopping Tips Ever to save cash.

 We hate to burst your cruelty-free bubble, but some of those cage-free eggs aren't actually cage-free.
 Some factories just use bigger cages that can be considered a "cage-free" environment, which jacks up the price of those eggs at little cost to the farmer.